 As a neonatal clinical nurse specialist at Sharp Mary Birch Hospital for Women & Newborns, Rachelle Sey, MSN, CNS, RNC, welcomes brand-new babies to the world each day.
-And as each baby is born and washed, they’re instantly accessorized with a teeny beanie in pink or blue.
+And as each baby is born and washed, they’re instantly accessorized with a teeny pink, blue and white beanie.

 These hats, though cute, serve a mighty role.
 According to Sey, newborns are even more susceptible to losing heat through their heads than adults.

 “Newborns typically have a large head compared to their body size, allowing for more heat to be lost,” says Sey.
 “Newborns innately maintain their body temperature by maintaining a flexed position, which decreases the amount of surface area on the skin for heat to leave the body.”

 Sey describes the four ways an infant typically loses heat:

 - If placed directly on a cold surface.

 - From the evaporation of water on wet skin, such as after a bath.